How to appraise the resale value of a vintage mannequin

 Wolf and Vine

-This blog post HERE has a photo guide to help you identify some of the most popular mannequin brands coveted by mannequin collectors.
+This blog post HERE has a photo guide to help you identify some of the most popular mannequin brands by their hardware if the name is not imprinted on the body.

 If you can't identify the brand, we suggest you post photos of your mannequin on the Facebook Group VINTAGE MANNEQUINS and ask the members for assistance.